Donald Trump Is Creating Mail-In Ballot Conspiracy To Explain Away Potential Loss, Says Michigan Lt. Governor

 Michigan Lt.
-Gov. Garlin Gilchrist said he believes President Donald Trump’s rants against mail-in ballots is “all a setup” in a recent interview with MSNBC’s Kasie Hunt according to Raw Story.
+Gov. Garlin Gilchrist in a recent interview with MSNBC’s Kasie Hunt that he believes President Donald Trump’s rants against mail-in ballots is “all a setup,” as reported by Raw Story.
 “The truth is more people are killed by deer in a year than have ever been proven to commit voter fraud at a given time,” he explained.

-The Michigan politician said he thinks Trump is claiming mail-in ballots lead to fraud because he’s getting ready to explain a potential loss in November MLive reported Gilchrist as saying in the interview.
+The Michigan politician said that he thinks Trump is claiming mail-in ballots lead to fraud because he’s getting ready to explain a potential loss in November, MLive reported Gilchrist as saying in the interview.

 “I think that the president wants to set us up so that there can be a conversation about the legitimacy of an election that he is looking to lose.
 That is a really unfortunate thing.
 That’s not how we do democracy here in the United States, and we need to be ready to respond to that forcefully.”

 Gilchrist’s comments come just four days after Trump threatened to “withhold funding” from Michigan if the state continued forward with its plans for absentee ballots.
-Officials in states other than Michigan that have adopted similar policies said they are changing the policy for absentee ballots for this year only, because of the coronavirus outbreak.
+Officials in states other than Michigan that have adopted similar policies said they are changing the policy for absentee ballots for this year only because of the coronavirus outbreak.
 They don’t believe people should have to fear going to vote and catching the virus when there are other options available.

-While some states, like California usually have very specific reasons for the use of mail-in ballots, Michigan’s rules have been laxer for years.
+While some states, like California, usually have very specific reasons for the use of mail-in ballots, Michigan’s rules have been laxer for years.
 In 2018, the state passed no-reason absentee voting.
 Gilchrist said Trump believes his inability to win Michigan by a wide margin is because of absentee voting.

 Trump made similar claims of cutting off funding to the state of Nevada on the same day that he threatened Michigan.
 Hours before Gilchrist’s appearance on MSNBC, Trump posted on Twitter that he believes all mail-in voting would lead to massive voter fraud.